LibertyDSNP/spec/pages/Messages/Validation.md

 1. Content must include all necessary fields associated with the given type defined in the [Activity Pub](https://www.w3.org/TR/activitypub/) specification.

 Additional fields not required or defined by the Activity Pub specifications may also be included in accordance with various extensions of the specification, such as [Mastodon](https://docs.joinmastodon.org/spec/activitypub/), [ForgeFed](https://github.com/forgefed/forgefed) or one of the many [potential future extensions](https://www.w3.org/wiki/ActivityPub_extensions) proposed by the [W3C](https://www.w3.org).

+If the content of a message is no longer accessible, i.e. the URI of the message returns a 404 or 500 HTTP status, the message should no longer be considered valid.
+It is also recommended that implementations provide a warning either in the console or directly to the user with the associated HTTP status.
+For example, a message such as `"Content Inaccessible: Error 404"` would suffice.

 ### Content Authenticity